microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 ##### Reason

 Less coupling than with member functions, fewer functions that can cause trouble by modifying object state, reduces the number of functions that needs to be modified after a change in representation.

+##### Office.All

+If a given job can be done using a class's public APIs, consider keeping resulting function outside of the class.
+Else, either make it a member function, or increase public API surface to keep the code outside of the class.

+##### Note

+Be careful when writing thread-safe code - it may force the function to be in the class.

 ##### Example